 Pilling, snagging, and weave tightness

-Better indicators than marketing labels:
+Better real-world clues than a marketing label:

 Where sofas wear first